-A student may choose his/her own minor from the entire range offered by TU Delft.
-All minors offered by TU Delft have to be accepted by all degree programmes, except minors that overlap with the degree programme concerned (e.g. bridging minors of the degree programme concerned).
+A student may choose a pre-defined minor offered by TU Delft.
+All pre-defined minors offered by TU Delft have to be accepted by all degree programmes, except minors that overlap with the degree programme concerned (e.g. bridging minors of the degree programme concerned).
 As a rule, a student may only include 1 minor in his/her programme.